These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 DIEP (deep inferior epigastic perforator) flap A type of breast reconstruction that uses the skin and fat between the belly button and the groin.

-Drug resistance The cancer cells’ ability to resist the effects of a drug.
+Drug resistance The ability of cancer cells to resist the effects of a drug.

 EGFR (epidermal growth factor receptor) Proteins on the surface of cells.
 When there are higher than normal levels (known as over expression) on cancer cells, they stimulate growth.